 The Windows Charm bar is still in Windows 10.
 Hidden as it always was, it will probably be a useful feature still for touch users.
 The phone-based version of Windows (also called Windows 10) will still not include a desktop.

 Win10 includes a new task view interface that continues to add more to what was classically the ALT+TAB functionality of Windows.
 Another big new feature of Win10 has to be the very Linux-like Multiple desktops.
 If that feature has a rich set of options, this could be a real winner with power users.
 The command prompt now supports CTRL+V, which is very cool.

 What’s clear is Microsoft is trying to make Windows work for all devices, everywhere.
 Given the range of form factors, Microsoft clearly has relented on the “one size fits all” approach.

 There’s a beta of Windows 10 available to download.
 The build number at the event was 9841.
-Windows 10 is expect to ship late 2015.
-No details on pricing, upgrade pricing or skus were announced.
+Windows 10 is expected to ship in late 2015.
+No details on pricing, upgrade pricing or SKUs were announced.